As a BCBA member, you can expand your knowledge, obtain additional opportunities and better fulfill your responsibility to clients.

 This quarterly magazine is mailed directly to BCBA members.
 Bucks WRITS focuses on national, state and local matters that affect the practice of law within Bucks County, and activities of the Bar Association and its members that contribute to the welfare of Bucks County communities.
 Read more about the Bucks WRITS, or access a copy online.

 Know who is who.
 Available online for members, this valuable resource lists all members of the Bucks County Bar Association, their areas of expertise and special qualifications.
-We also provide contact information for Bucks County municipalities, county and district courts and courthouse personnel.

 Special Member Discounts and Reduced Rates